12 Modern CLI Tools Every Developer Should Use in 2026

 - bat - Read files with syntax highlighting

 Install them today and you'll wonder how you ever worked without them.
-The modern terminal isn't just about nostalgia or minimalism—it's genuinely the fastest way to work once you have the right tools.
+The modern terminal isn't just about nostalgia or minimalism.
+It's genuinely the fastest way to work once you have the right tools.

 Related Articles